awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 ------
 #### [ Salesforce Action ]

-A `salesforce` action sends data from the MQTT message that triggered the rule to a Salesforce IoT Input Stream\.
+A `salesforce` action sends data from the MQTT message that triggered the rule to a Salesforce IoT input stream\.

 ------
-#### [ more info \(12\) ]
+#### [ more info \(13\) ]

 When creating a rule with a `salesforce` action, you must specify the following information:

 url
-The URL exposed by the Salesforce IoT Input Stream\.
-The URL is available from the Salesforce IoT Platform when you create an Input Stream\.
-Refer to the Salesforce IoT documentation to learn more\.
+The URL exposed by the Salesforce IoT input stream\.
+The URL is available from the Salesforce IoT platform when you create an input stream\.
+For more information, see the Salesforce IoT documentation\.

 token
-The token used to authenticate access to the specified Salesforce IoT Input Stream\.
-The token is available from the Salesforce IoT Platform when you create an Input Stream\.
-Refer to the Salesforce IoT documentation to learn more\.
+The token used to authenticate access to the specified Salesforce IoT input stream\.
+The token is available from the Salesforce IoT platform when you create an input stream\.
+For more information, see the Salesforce IoT documentation\.

 **Note**
 These parameters do not support substitution\.